 I grew up on a steady diet of horror movies.
 While my mother was working, my older brothers watched us girls in the house.
 We often played card games, heard music, and watched movies together.
 We had more freedoms than most kids, but we handled it responsibly.
 The worst thing we did was watch rated R movies.
 At five, I remember watching Texas Chainsaw Massacre with my brother who is ten years older.
 I wasn't frightened by any of the movies I saw.
 I was intrigued, and I began to really love the genre.

-As a teen and young adult, there was a big boom in shows concerning paranormal themes and I ate them up, watching all of them I could; Ghost Hunters, Paranormal State, Scariest Places on Earth, Most Haunted, etc. Having my own supernatural experiences as a child and teen, these shows cemented my own experiences in my mind and gave me a type of validation of sorts.
-None of these shows were ever as scary as the real thing for me, and so I was not effected negatively by them, just intrigued.
+As a teen and young adult, there was a big boom in shows concerning paranormal themes.
+I ate them up, watching all of the ones that I could; Ghost Hunters, Paranormal State, Scariest Places on Earth, Most Haunted, etc. Having my own supernatural experiences as a child and teen, these shows cemented my own experiences in my mind and gave me a type of validation of sorts.
+None of these shows were ever as scary as the real thing for me, so I wasn't effected negatively by them, just intrigued.

 While the first Conjuring surrounded the family being tormented, this one gave Ed and Lorraine a larger role in the plot.
 From my viewpoint, it really depicted the struggle to follow God's will.
 The Warrens' found a mission in helping families tormented by demons.
 They were two of the chosen few who were trusted to investigate cases for the Catholic Church which isn't a small feat.
-The Church doesn't just trust anyone really to investigate such things.
+The Church doesn't just trust anyone really to investigate such things, especially people who aren't clergy.
 The subplot aside from the haunting really featured the struggle in following the will of God and the toll it takes on the family.
-Remember, demons don't respect personal boundaries or are limited to one household.
+Remember, demons don't respect personal boundaries or aren't limited to one household.

 Anyone can watch this film and be fully entertained.
 However, there is more to this film than a scary movie.
 It is based on real life events.
 For a Catholic, this movie really affirms the power of the faith and puts spiritual warfare into perspective.